8n8/bigwebthing/README.md

 ## Proof of work

 Some APIs are protected by a proof of work problem.
-To create a proof of work token, the user must download some unique bytes and a difficulty value from the server, and find some more unique bytes that will create an Argon2id hash with all the bytes greater than the difficulty.
+To create a proof of work token, the user must download some unique bytes and a difficulty value from the server, and find some more unique bytes that will create a 32-byte Argon2id hash with all the bytes greater than the difficulty.
 So a proof of work token is like this:

 + <16 unique bytes provided by the server>
 + <8 calculated by the client>